 7.5.2.4.1 General

-The MCData client uses HTTP file distribution to download a file that is uploaded by nother MCData client.
+The MCData client uses HTTP file distribution to download a file that is uploaded by another MCData client.
 The procedure is appropriate for both mandatory and non-mandatory download cases.

-7.5.2.4.2 Procedure
+7.5.2.4.2 Procedure for single MCData system

 The procedure in figure 7.5.2.4.2-1 describes the case where a MCData user is initiating one-to-one data communication for sending file to the other MCData user, with or without download completed report request.